 Click on Download all generated files at the bottom of the Execution tab to download an archive that includes all generated files and execution logs for all firewalls at the same time.
 The archive will contain a folder per firewall.

-To retrieve files and logs generated by running a script on a single firewall, click on the to it it is a script on a single firewall, click on the single firewall, click on the single files.
+To retrieve files and logs generated by running a script on a single firewall, click on the in the column Generated files.

 Reading execution logs